Appraising coins can be a serious undertaking.

 You’ll also want to consider doing business with coin dealers associated with respected coin organizations, like the Professional Numismatists Guild, the American Numismatic Association, and the Professional Coin Grading Service.

-Tip #5: Turning A Coin Appraisal Into A Coin Sale
+#5 – Turn Your Coin Appraisal Into A Coin Sale

 While many people seek a coin appraisal for insurance purposes, the bulk of those getting their coins appraise do so to find out how much they can sell their coins for.